 The Ignite Fund invests in Memorial University students interested in advancing the growth of an innovative business idea.

-Participants apply to the fund, the top applicants will be selected to submit a 3-minute a pitch video to a panel of judges, where a limited number of applicants will be awarded $2,000!
+Participants apply to the fund, the top applicants will be selected to submit a 3-minute pitch video to a panel of judges, then a limited number of finalists will be awarded $2,000!

 To be considered eligible for the Ignite Fund, the applicant/teams must meet the following criteria: